gordonkoschinsky/python-oscquery/README.md

 - [x] Advertise osc and oscjson on zeroconfig
 - [x] Provide a basic oscjson server with a root node and HOST_INFO
 - [X] Add a mechanism to advertise OSC nodes
+- [ ] Use the configured OSC namespace to validate incoming OSC message (from another library?)
 - [ ] Add a mechanism to update OSC nodes with new values
 - [X] Add apis and tools to query other OSC services on the network
 - [ ] Add more documentation
+- [ ] Add tests
 - [ ] Finalize API design